vmware-archive/dispatch/docs/_guides/setup-authentication.md

 ## 2. Create Cookie Secret (Optional)

-Dispatch uses HTTP session cookies to keep track users.
+Dispatch uses HTTP session cookies to keep track of users.
 It is optional to encrypt the cookie sent to the end users, but it is highly recommended for security reasons.

 To generate a random secret key:
 ```bash